 - Examine your family history, if you see the same pattern or negative issue(s) then assume the issue that needs to be healed is generational.
 Pray: I lose and destroy the generational sins and the DNA markers of ___, that I inherited, which have influenced my negative heart issue(s) of ___, in Jesus’ name.

 - Identify the truths to replace the negative heart issue.
-Pray: I bind in/put on the truths of _(found in the fruit of the Spirit characteristics worksheets or other biblical truths)_.
+Pray: I bind in/put on the truths of _(found in the fruit of the Spirit characteristics issues worksheets on this website or other biblical truths)_.

-- It is helpful to go through each of the nine core fruit of the Spirit characteristic prayer focuses to identify additional issues that also may be contributing to the negative heart issue; otherwise, they will rebuild the strongholds, wrong thinking, and unhealthy beliefs.
+- Go through each of the nine core fruit of the Spirit characteristic prayer focuses found on this website.
+Identifying additional issues that also may be contributing to the negative heart issue; otherwise, they will rebuild the strongholds, wrong thinking, and unhealthy beliefs.

-The following are more stronghold combinations that describe ways we are kept in bondage to wrong behavior (sin).
+The following are stronghold combinations that keep us in bondage to wrong behavior (sin).
 If you find you are also struggling in the same areas as I did, then pray along the same lines as I described above, though you may have different unhealthy beliefs.

 Freedom from Humiliation and Strongholds of Shame and Sadness

 God showed me this combination in a dream.
-The dream was very perplexing, which were repeating words, “shame and humiliation in a box” being spoken to me until I woke up.
-I began to pray and ask God what the meaning was.
+The dream was very perplexing, which was a repeating phrase, “shame and humiliation in a box” being spoken to me until I woke up.
+I began to pray and ask God to show me the meaning.
 I did not receive an answer until that evening when God revealed that the shame and humiliation my mother was feeling and experiencing, translated into my sister an me while we were being formed in her womb (the box).
 So I looked up the words shame and humiliation in the dictionary, which gave me greater insight.

 ** Shame is a painful feeling of guilt, incompetence, indecency, or blameworthiness.
 It is a feeling of dishonor and disgrace, which may have come from the things you have done for which you need to forgive yourself for.
 Shame could also be put on you by other people’s unloving actions for which you need to forgive them.
 God showed me that shame was a stronghold protecting feelings of humiliation and the wrong beliefs that I am a melancholy, depressed person and I am unable to feel joy or happiness.